Article

 Introduction

 The European Union’s sanctions regime on Russia (in particular Regulation (EU) 833/2014 and Regulation (EU) 269/2014) has evolved rapidly over the past decade in response to Russia’s actions in Ukraine.
 With 17 sanctions packages already in force and an 18th on the horizon, the regulatory landscape has become increasingly complex.
 Recent years have seen a marked uptick in enforcement activity, with national authorities across the EU stepping up investigations and prosecutions for sanctions violations.
 For companies doing business with an EU nexus, this means heightened legal exposure and a pressing need to ensure robust compliance.
-This alert provides an overview of the challenges posed by divergent national approaches, the latest enforcement trends, and the impact of the new harmonisation directive.
+This alert provides an overview of the challenges posed by divergent national approaches, the latest enforcement trends, and the impact of the new harmonization directive.

 How are EU member states enforcing EU sanctions differently?

-While EU sanctions are directly applicable across all Member States, their enforcement is left to national authorities.
+While EU sanctions are directly applicable across all member states, their enforcement is left to national authorities.
 This has resulted in a patchwork of approaches:

-• Resource disparities: Some Member States have dedicated significant resources to enforcement, while others face constraints or competing priorities, leading to uneven levels of scrutiny and prosecution.
+• Resource disparities: Some member states have dedicated significant resources to enforcement, while others face constraints or competing priorities, leading to uneven levels of scrutiny and prosecution.

-In recent months, various Member States have initiated criminal proceedings for violations of EU sanctions.
+In recent months, various member states have initiated criminal proceedings for violations of EU sanctions.
 Some of these proceedings have already been concluded by court rulings, in some cases with severe penalties for the perpetrators:

 • In Germany, the Hamburg Regional Court has decided to initiate criminal proceedings against two former Siemens executives.
-The defendants are accused of violating EU sanctions by supporting the export of Siemens gas turbines worth EUR 111 million to Russian-occupied Crimea.
+The defendants are accused of violating EU sanctions by supporting the export of Siemens gas turbines worth EUR111 million to Russian-occupied Crimea.

-• In France, although there has been little criminal pursuit of sanctions violations in recent years (i.e., investigations have been conducted and are still ongoing, but we are not aware of any actual criminal convictions on these grounds), the National Financial Prosecution Office (PNF, Parquet national financier) has recently expressed its desire to be granted jurisdiction over international sanctions violations, which could revolutionise the French enforcement landscape in this field and significantly boost related criminal activities.7 Likewise, the French European Prosecutor indicated last month before a French Senate that he supports extending the jurisdiction of the European Public Prosecutor’s Office to violations of EU sanctions in order to make them a matter of public priority.8
+• In France, although there has been little criminal pursuit of sanctions violations in recent years (i.e., investigations have been conducted and are still ongoing, but we are not aware of any actual criminal convictions on these grounds), the National Financial Prosecution Office (PNF, Parquet national financier) has recently expressed its desire to be granted jurisdiction over international sanctions violations, which could revolutionize the French enforcement landscape in this field and significantly boost related criminal activities.6 Likewise, the French European Prosecutor indicated last month before a French Senate that he supports extending the jurisdiction of the European Public Prosecutor’s Office to violations of EU sanctions in order to make them a matter of public priority.7

 • Similarly, in Belgium, EU sanctions enforcement has been limited.
 To date, only a small number of alleged breaches of the EU sanctions regimes relating to Syria and Iran have been prosecuted before the Belgian courts.
 As several years typically elapse between the identification of a potential violation and enforcement before the courts, we expect that new cases arising from the EU sanctions imposed against Russia are in the pipeline, including such against corporates and financial intermediaries on the back of Belgium’s comprehensive corporate criminal liability regime.
 On the regulatory front, in 2022, the Belgian legislator introduced an exception to the secrecy obligation of the Financial Intelligence Processing Unit (CTIF-CFI), allowing it to share information with the Treasury of the Belgian Ministry of Finance, the authority responsible for sanctions enforcement.
 In 2023, this change led to four notifications from the CTIF-CFI to the Treasury, which we expect will drive increased enforcement going forward.

-• In Spain, enforcement has shifted decisively from an almost exclusive reliance on administrative fines under smuggling and anti-money laundering regulations, to full-scale criminal investigations led by the National Court (Audiencia Nacional), the Attorney General’s Office and specialised units of the Spanish Police and Customs Surveillance.
+• In Spain, enforcement has shifted decisively from an almost exclusive reliance on administrative fines under smuggling and anti-money laundering regulations, to full-scale criminal investigations led by the National Court (Audiencia Nacional), the Attorney General’s Office and specialized units of the Spanish Police and Customs Surveillance.
 2024–2025 has already produced several high-profile matters.
 In February 2025 the authorities uncovered illegal exports of chemical products to Russia, including substances classified as precursors to chemical weapons, nerve agents, and explosives, for which five individuals were arrested, accused of violation of EU regulations on dual-use goods and EU sanctions.
 This was Phase 2 of an investigation concluded in October 2024 that uncovered a Spanish company managed by Russian nationals that had established a sophisticated logistical and economic scheme to export internationally sanctioned products to Russia.
 Overall, there has been a significant increase in coordinated raids in Spain since mid-2024, confirming that criminal prosecution of sanctions violations is becoming the norm.

 Until recently, the lack of EU-wide minimum standards for prosecuting sanctions violations has contributed to fragmented enforcement.
-The adoption of Directive 2024/1226, which sets out common definitions of criminal offences and penalties for breaches of EU sanctions law, is intended to change this.
-Member States were obliged to transpose Directive 2024/1226 into national law byMay 20, 2025.
-Some Member States had no need to adopt further (criminal) provisions.
-Other Member States failed to transpose Directive 2024/1226 on time:
+The adoption of the Directive (EU) 2024/1226 (Directive 2024/1226)8, which sets out common definitions of criminal offenses and penalties for breaches of EU sanctions law, is intended to change this.
+Member states were obliged to transpose Directive 2024/1226 into national law by May 20, 2025.
+Some member states had no need to adopt further (criminal) provisions.
+Other member states failed to transpose Directive 2024/1226 on time:

 • Germany already has a comprehensive regime for prosecuting violations of EU sanctions law.
 However, some provisions need to be tightened in order to fully implement Directive 2024/1226.
 In autumn 2024, the German government in office at the time introduced a draft law10 to the German parliament that was intended to transpose Directive 2024/1226 into national law.
 However, due to the collapse of the German government in November 2024, the draft law was not passed.
 The new federal government will have to make the implementation of Directive 2024/1226 a priority and start a new legislative process soon.

 • Spain has not yet completed the transposition of Directive 2024/1226.
-On 25 March 2025, the Spanish government approved a draft law11 that would (i) amend the Criminal Code expressly criminalising violations of EU restrictive measures, (ii) introduce corporate liability for the referred offences, and (iii) tighten money laundering provisions to increase penalties if the assets originate from violations of EU restrictive measures.
+On March 25, 2025, the Spanish government approved a draft law11 that would (i) amend the Criminal Code expressly criminalizing violations of EU restrictive measures, (ii) introduce corporate liability for the referred offenses, and (iii) tighten money laundering provisions to increase penalties if the assets originate from violations of EU restrictive measures.
 The draft law would also provide for the establishment of a joint coordination commission to ensure cooperation among judicial, police and administrative authorities to monitor the enforcement of EU sanctions.
 Although the government has indicated its intention to secure parliamentary approval by the end of 2025, the deadline for transposing Directive 2024/1226 has already lapsed, and prosecutors continue to rely on existing smuggling and anti-money laundering provisions until formal transposition.

 Are you prepared for increased enforcement and stricter penalties?

-With enforcement on the rise and the legal framework tightening, for compliance departments of European companies or non-EU companies doing business within the EU the following should be key:
+With enforcement on the rise and the legal framework tightening,

 • Conduct thorough due diligence on business partners and transactions.